Frequently asked questions about NASA's use of radioisotope power systems

 What is an RTG?
 What is an MMRTG?

 A Radioisotope Thermoelectric Generator, or RTG, is a type of power system for space missions that converts heat from the natural radioactive decay of plutonium-238 into electricity using devices called thermocouples, where heat is applied across a circuit that includes dissimilar metals.
 This produces an electric current via the Seebeck effect.
 This process involves no moving parts.
 Essentially a nuclear battery, an RTG provides power to a spacecraft and its science instruments.
-On some missions, such as Mars Science Laboratory, the excess heat from the RTG can also be used to keep spacecraft systems warm in cold environmental conditions.
+On some missions, such as the Curiosity Mars rover, the excess heat from the RTG can also be used to keep spacecraft systems warm in cold environmental conditions.

 How much plutonium is in the MMRTG?
 How much power would it supply?